Classic Books Are Full Of Problems. Why Can't We Put Them Down?

 "What resources did he draw from to write this book, and this character?
 What has been the Native American reaction to this book specifically?
 What was the reaction of the psychiatric treatment community?
 How do we look at it now?
 What's the treatment of women?
 There were so many angles to discussing it," she says.

 Pahomov notes that because her students are teenagers, having these conversations is possible.
-But books geared towards younger kids?
+But books geared toward younger kids?
 Those discussions can get a lot more complicated.

 Which brings us back to Dr. Seuss.

-In a study published earlier this month in the Journal of Diversity in Youth Literature, researchers Katie Ishizuka and Ramon Stephens found that only two percent of the human characters in Seuss's books were people of color.
+In a study published earlier this month in Research on Diversity in Youth Literature, researchers Katie Ishizuka and Ramon Stephens found that only 2 percent of the human characters in Seuss' books were people of color.
 And all of those characters, they say, were "depicted through racist caricatures."

 Those caricatures have a potent effect, even at an early age.
-Research shows that even at the age of three, children begin to form racial biases, and by the age of seven, those biases become fixed.
+Research shows that even at the age of 3, children begin to form racial biases, and by the age of 7, those biases become fixed.

 "One of the reasons for that is the images and experiences that they're exposed to regarding marginalized groups and people of color," Stephens says.
 "And so [Seuss' books] being mainstream, and being spread out all over the world, has large implications."